seal331/hidens-website/README.md

 Creating `settings_local.py` is mandatory, but adding content to the file is optional.
 If `settings_local.py` is blank, then the server uses the default settings.

-After that, run the site with `python runserver.py` (or if on Debian-based Linux distributions, `python3 runserver.py`".
+After that, run the site with `python runserver.py`.

 Please file any bugs you find in the "Issues" tab of this repository, or contact me using the provided info on the "about" page.